RobertGregg/CellularPotts.jl/docs/src/Background.md

 # What are Cellular Potts Models?

-For the following explaination we will be using this Cellular Potts Model:
+For the following explanation we will be using this Cellular Potts Model:

 ```@example CPMmodel
-import Pkg; Pkg.add("Graphs") # hide
 using CellularPotts, Graphs, Random

 Random.seed!(314)